News & Events

 - how much nicotine or other potentially harmful chemicals are being inhaled during use, or

 - if there are any benefits associated with using these products.

 Additionally, it is not known if e-cigarettes may lead young people to try other tobacco products, including conventional cigarettes, which are known to cause disease and lead to premature death.

 FDA Regulation of e-Cigarettes

-Currently, e-cigarettes that are marketed for therapeutic purposes are regulated by the FDA Center for Drug Evaluation and Research (CDER).
+Only e-cigarettes that are marketed for therapeutic purposes are currently regulated by the FDA Center for Drug Evaluation and Research (CDER).
 The FDA Center for Tobacco Products (CTP) currently regulates

 - cigarette tobacco,

 - roll-your-own tobacco, and